LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 &nbsp;

-All the romantic men are gone,
+All romantic men are gone,

 cuz we truly felt too clowned.